learnopensourc/osx/README.md

 # Setup

-## OS X (El Capitan)

-### Bootdisk

-0. Insert a USB drive (8GB or higher is best).
-0. Open Disk Utility and format the USB drive (leave the label as "Untitled").
-0. Download OS X El Capitan via the App Store but *DO NOT INSTALL*.
-0. Run this command to turn the USB drive into bootable image:

-        sudo "/Applications/Install OS X El Capitan.app/Contents/Resources/createinstallmedia" --volume /Volumes/Untitled --applicationpath "/Applications/Install OS X El Capitan.app" --nointeraction
-0. Exit the OS X El Capitan install.
-0. Eject the USB drive.

-### Upgrade

-0. Insert the USB bootdisk into the machine to be upgraded.
-0. Reboot the machine.
-0. Hold down the OPTION key while the machine is rebooting.
-0. Select the USB bootdisk from the menu.
-0. Format the machine using Disk Utility.
-0. Install the new OS.

-### Reinstall

-If you have already installed macOS but want to reinstall it, simply reboot the machine and hold down *COMMAND+R*.
-This will load the installer from the recovery partition and allow you to use Disk Utility, reinstall the system, etc.

-## Cloning

-Open a terminal window and execute one of the following setup sequences depending on your version preference:
+Open a terminal window and execute one of the following setup sequences depending on your version
+preference:

 Current Version (stable):